mbsa-tud/tsad_platform/README.md

         case 'Your model name'
             anomalyScores = detectWithYourModel(Mdl, XTest);

-            % The compTimeOut variable should contain the computation time for a single subsequence.
-Set it to NaN if you don't need it to be computed compTimeOut = NaN;
+            % The compTime variable should contain the computation time for a single subsequence.
+Set it to NaN if you don't need it to be computed compTime = NaN;
     ```

 #### Add classic machine learning or statistical anomaly detection algorithms